mhetrick/hetrickcv/README.md

 ### Gate Junction
 This is an eight-channel gate manipulator that was designed to work quickly with the Analog to Digital, Digital to Analog, and Rotator modules.
 This takes in up to eight gate signals.
 Each gate can be muted and/or inverted.
 The inversion behavior does not turn a positive gate negative.
 Rather, a positive gate will be changed to 0V, while a 0V signal will be changed to +5V.
 In more technical terms, it is a logic inverter.
 As an added convenience, the inputs are normalled together.
 If a cable is not plugged into an input, it will receive the value of the input above it.

+### Min-Max
+This module accepts up to four inputs.
+The Max output is the largest voltage found on the four inputs, while the Min output is the lowest voltage.
+The inputs feed each other from top-to-bottom as an easy way to avoid one of the jacks from being set to a constant 0V.
+However, if you want a constant 0V on one of the jacks (for instance, if you would like to use the Max output as a half-wave rectifier), simply patch the inputs from the bottom up and leave at least the top jack unplugged.

 ### OR Logic (Gate Combiner)
 This module can be used to combine many separate gate streams into one gate stream.
 The OR output is true if any of the inputs are above 1V, the NOR output is true if (and only if) all of the inputs are below 1V.
 The TRIGS output fires a 1ms trigger when any of the inputs go above 1V.